 Client portals

 To ensure client communications are completely protected, consider using a secure client portal to share information and news, send documents, and even invoice clients.
-Client portals give an extra layer of protection so that you can rest assured knowing everything is being kept confidential.
+Client portals give an extra layer of protection so you can rest assured knowing everything is being kept confidential.

 Client portals can also help make client communications more efficient.
 For example, Nicholas Hite of The Hite Law Group gives clients the option to use Clio for Clients, a secure communication portal, so that they can access information related to their case on their own at any time.
-This helps clients feel empowered, and also cuts down on time-intensive back-and-forth communications.
+This helps clients feel empowered, and cuts down on time-intensive back-and-forth communications.

 Client intake and client relationship management tools

-You don’t get a second chance at making a first impression, so it’s important to make sure your clients have a positive experience leading up to and during the intake process.
 Using a tool to help solidify your firm’s internal processes can also add a layer of polish and professionalism to client experiences from their point of view, making a big difference for your firm’s reputation.

 To recap, here are a few key tips to keep in mind to ensure you’re communicating with your clients in the best way possible: